 Here are four aspects of marketing content essential to building lasting relationships.

 Being open and honest about who you are—including your warts and foibles—creates trust.
 Your customers want to connect with real people.

-Being authentic does more than connect you with the people who need your products and services, it helps you disconnect from people who don’t need your services, so you don’t waste your resources trying to grow relationships that will not bear fruit.
+Being authentic does more than connect you with the people who need your products and services.
+It helps you disconnect from people who don’t need your services, so you don’t waste your resources trying to grow relationships that won’t bear fruit.